 1. Inadequate Financial Preparation

-Large-scale home improvement projects can be expensive and sometimes require financing if you can’t afford to pay out of pocket.
-You should figure out what you can afford for the project, both from your savings and through borrowing, before meeting with an architect or contractor.
+Although small house renovations are often easily paid for, large-scale home improvement projects can be expensive and sometimes require financing.
+Before you get started, know what you can afford before meeting with home remodeling contractors.
 A couple types of home improvement loans to consider include:

-- Home equity line of credit (HELOC): A way of borrowing against your home’s value, you get a line of credit, accompanied by a draw period and repayment period.
+- Home equity line of credit (HELOC): A HELOC is a way of borrowing against your home’s value.
+You get a line of credit, accompanied by a draw period and repayment period.

 - Mortgage refinance: Refinancing your home can lower rates and free up funds for home improvements.

-- FHA 203(k) loans: Also known as rehab or FHA construction loans, these give you the ability to finance your house itself, along with needed/wanted repairs, which often means lenders are more willing to approve loans on homes they wouldn’t otherwise.
+- FHA 203(k) loans: Also known as rehab or FHA construction loans, FHA 203(k) loans give you the ability to finance your house itself while paying for needed/wanted repairs.

-Once you’ve discussed a home improvement loan with your bank or other lending agency, you can factor in a more accurate budget as you move onto planning and designing the project with your contractor or professional remodeler.
+Once you’ve discussed a home improvement loan with your bank or other lending agency, you can create a more accurate budget as you move onto planning and designing the project with your contractor or professional remodeler.

 2. Not Considering Resale Value